kkrull/java-sandbox/greeter/readme.md

 - `/.github/workflows/java-publish-library.yml`: CI/CD configuration for GitHub
   Actions.
+- `.envrc`: direnv configuration, if you want to run any of this locally on your own machine.
+You copied the template, read the instructions, and filled it in with your own data, right?
+And don't tell me you checked it into source control.
+I'm watching you.
 - `build.gradle`: Configuration telling Gradle knows how to build, assemble, and publish a JAR for the sources in this project.
 - `~/.gnupg/`: GNU Privacy Guard keyring(s) containing public/private key pairs